Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 // No need for a rain coat.
 ```

-The above condition is false, therefore the else block was executed.
-How about if our condition is more than two, we will use *else if* conditions.
+The last condition is false, therefore the else block was executed.
+What if we have more than two conditions?
+In that case,  we would use *else if* conditions.

-### if else if else
+### If  Else if Else

-On our daily life, we make decision on daily basis.
-We make decision not by checking  one or two conditions instead we make decisions based on multiple conditions.
+On our daily life, we make decisions on daily basis.
+We make decisions not by checking  one or two conditions instead we make decisions based on multiple conditions.
 As similar to our daily life, programming is also full of conditions.
 We use *else if* when we have multiple conditions.

 ```js
 // syntax